Who is eligible to vote?

 What materials are required in the Nominations Applications Packet?

-A complete Nominations Packet includes: a completed google form (url will be sent just prior to nominations season; form requires a <250-word candidate statement), a picture of the candidate, a resume of the candidate, and an endorsement confirmation from the head of the candidate’s organization (which must be DGC-associated and in good standing) and on the NGOs stationery.
-Supplemental materials: send to nomselectionschair@gnec.ngo before 3/31, 5p.m.
-EDT.
+A complete Nominations Packet includes: a completed google form ( a link will be sent prior to the nominations process; form requires a candidate statement with less than 250-words), a picture of the candidate, an up to date resume of the candidate, and an endorsement letter from the head of the candidate’s organization (which must be UNDGC-affiliated and in good standing) and on the NGOs stationery.

 What information should the Candidate Statement cover?

-3.What suggestions might you provide to GNEC to further develop the organization?
+3. What recommendations will you provide to develop the organization?

 What information should the endorsement letter contain?

--the name of the candidate
+-The name of the candidate.

 If you would like more info about NGO Reporter, or wish to subscribe: